Level IV: Master Sommelier Diploma Examination Details

 · Application details are outlined on the MS Exam Registration Page

-A Master Sommelier Diploma Examination will be administered on May 18-21, 2014
+A Master Sommelier Diploma Examination will be administered: continue to check back for 2015 updates

 · MANDATORY for ALL candidates “on the clock”/holding any portion(s) of the MS Diploma Examination

-· Refistration details are outlined on the MS Exam Registration Page
+· Registration details are outlined on the MS Exam Registration Page

 PLEASE NOTE: The Court of Master Sommeliers Europe will not implement the changes to these qualifications and will continue to offer a five day Advanced Course and Examination.
 Please see the Examination Site Policy (link) for further details on where Candidates may sit depending on their geographic location and exam history.
 The respective Boards of the Court of Master Sommeliers Americas and the Court of Master Sommeliers Europe work together to ensure that the level of the qualifications remains the same no matter where candidates sit for them.
 Candidates should note that the only differences to the qualifications are the format in which they are offered.